thaiquangphat/ml-pupils/docs/implementation.md

 ## Details of `src` directory:
 ### run.py
 Orchestrate the flow of arguments parsing, path definition, data preprocessing, training and evaluating.

+### Config
+.yaml config files should be stored here.

 ### Dataset
 - **raw/**: Save downloaded dataset from kaggle.
 Include 2 subdirectories `Training/` and `Testing/`, each contain 4 sub-sub-directories corresponding to classes of images.